First Time to UMC

 How will I know what to do?
 The person leading the service will tell you.

 What if I don't know the hymns?
 Don’t worry – we have a wide range of hymns and no one can know them all.

 Who takes services?
-Rev Gary Ridley is the Minister, he leads some of the services and others are led by others including lay preachers from our own church.
+Rev'd Ken McNally is the Minister, he leads some of the services and others are led by others including lay preachers and members of our congregation.